Alexander Reinagle

 Alexander Robert Reinagle (23 April 1756 – 21 September 1809) was an English-born American composer, organist, and theater musician.

 He should not be confused with his nephew of the same name, Alexander Robert Reinagle (21 August 1799 – 6 April 1877), also a composer and organist, who lived all his life in Britain.
-He was a close friends with a young Mozart when he visited London.
+He was close friends with a young Mozart when he visited London.
 He was influenced by Haydn, Mozart and Clementi.

 Scotland

 Reinagle was born in Portsmouth, England.
 His father was a Hungarian professional musician and his mother was Scots.
 His brother was Joseph Reinagle.
 He studied music with his father, then with Raynor Taylor in Edinburgh.
 He went on a trip to London in 1763.
 He met Mozart and his family a year later.

 At first, Reinagle made a living in the shipping industry, making several trips to the American colonies during the 1770s.
 In Edinburgh, he taught music and presented several concerts.
 His first keyboard compositions were published in Glasgow and became popular in the American colonies.